maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - John Marshall. *Make Your Own Japanese Clothes: Patterns and Ideas for Modern Wear*.
 - Kate Mathews. *Quick and Easy Vests and Jackets: Creative Fashions to Sew*.
 - Cinnamon Miles. *Idiot's Guide to Sewing*.
+- National Folk Museum of Korea. *Korean Costumes through the Ages: Commemorating the Centennial of Korean Immigration to the United States*.
+Fabulous photos of reconstructed garments dating back to (Korea's) Three Kingdoms; bilingual text, English/Korean (Hangeul).
 - Singer Sewing Reference Library. *Quick and Easy Sewing Projects*; *Sewing for Special Occasions: Bridal, Prom and Evening Dresses*.

 # Spinning